pocc/pcapgraph/docs/example_usage.rst

 Symmetric Difference Text
 ~~~~~~~~~~~~~~~~~~~~~~~~~
-Doesn't produce any text; however will alert if one packet capture has no
+Doesn't produce any text; however will alert if a packet capture has no
 unique packets.

 Symmetric Difference Pcap